Events & Tickets

 Few conductors bring such musicianship and engagement to the world’s great podiums—from Berlin, Amsterdam and Tel Aviv, to New York, Chicago and Sydney.
 Mr. Oundjian has also appeared at some of the great annual gatherings of music and music-lovers: from the BBC Proms and the Prague Spring Festival, to the Edinburgh Festival and The Philadelphia Orchestra’s Mozart Festival, where he was Artistic Director from 2003 to 2005.

-Mr. Oundjian was Principal Guest Conductor of the Detroit Symphony Orchestra from 2006 to 2010 and Artistic Director of the Caramoor International Music Festival in New York between 1997 and 2007.
-Since 1981 he has been a visiting professor at the Yale School of Music and was awarded the University’s Sanford Medal for distinguished service to music in 2013.
+Mr. Oundjian was Principal Guest Conductor of the Detroit Symphony from 2006 to 2010 and Artistic Director of the Caramoor International Music Festival in New York from 1997 to 2007.
+Since 1981 he has been a visiting professor at the Yale School of Music and earned the university’s Sanford Medal for distinguished service to music in 2013.

 Dean Whiteside was born in New York City and trained in Vienna at the University of Music and Performing Arts.
 He is in his third season as the New World Symphony’s Conducting Fellow, where he leads a variety of performances and serves as assistant to Artistic Director Michael Tilson Thomas.
 Mr. Whiteside is founder and director of the Nashville Sinfonietta, hailed by The Tennessean as “a virtuoso band.”
 He opened the Blair School of Music’s 2013-14 season directing a multimedia realization of Haydn’s Seven Last Words of Our Savior on the Cross called “innovative” by The Tennessean and “deeply meditative and satisfyingly original” by ArtsNash.